-The nerodroni (/ˈnɪərəʊdroʊni/) is a serpentine stranger with dark grey and black stripes, black eyes, and chalk-colored lips and eye-rims.
+The nerodroni (/ˈnɪərəʊdroʊni/) is a serpentine stranger with dark grey and black stripes, and chalk-colored lips, eyes, and eye-rims.
 Its nails are dark and curved, while its teeth, gums, and tongue are white and glistening.
 The nerodroni's skin is smooth and slick, but not wet, and leaves a slight pigment behind on the hands when rubbed vigorously, although the nerodroni does not tend to stain its environment.
 Its flesh is black and oily, and its body is filled with nondescript organs which float in an inky, viscous fluid.

 The nerodroni is characterized by the strong light that it emits from a small rectangular plane that floats inside its mouth, which it holds open at a constant 14° angle.
 The light emitted by the nerodroni behaves similar to the beam of light from a film projector, and displays a flat white rectangle when it lands on any flat surface.